upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

 !!! tip

-    Once a CYOA is publically released for the first time, it is recommended that you do NOT change the IDs of your Rows and Choices.
+    Once a CYOA is publicly released for the first time, it is recommended that you do NOT change the IDs of your Rows and Choices.

     This is for backwards-compatibility reasons; if you updated the CYOA with